-- If you’re worried about the patties falling apart then you can put them in the fridge for about 30 minutes.
-This should help hold them together but I find that you don’t need to do this step.
+- If you’re worried about the patties falling apart, then you can put them in the fridge for about 30 minutes.
+This process should help hold them together, but I find that you don’t need to do this step.

-- If you decide to freeze these then it’s best to slowly cook them from frozen in a fry-pan.
-You may find if you defrost them in the microwave they will fall apart.
+- If you decide to freeze these, then it’s best to cook them from frozen in a fry-pan slowly.
+You may find if you defrost them in the microwave, they will fall apart.